Key bondholder group says AMR board should be replaced

 The bondholder group, which holds more than $700 million in AMR debt, said in a letter to Keith Wilson, president of American's pilots' union, that its support for an independent exit is "conditioned, among other things, on that plan providing for the naming of a new board of directors."

 The letter, sent on Nov.
 15, was not public, but the Allied Pilots' Association made it available to its 8,000 members on Wednesday and a copy was obtained by Reuters.

 "The board will ... be responsible for selecting a management team," the bondholders said in the letter.
 "We expect the board to share our view that an important criteria for selecting the leader of that team will be a demonstrated ability to maximize shareholder value."

 A spokesman for AMR declined to comment on Wednesday.

-The circulation of the letter may also signal an attempt by the union to nudge its members toward ratifying the new labor contract proposed by AMR.
+The circulation of the letter may also signal an attempt by the union to nudge its members toward ratifying a new labor contract proposed by AMR.

 Resolving the bitter, years-long labor dispute between AMR and its pilots is a top priority for the company and its creditors, as AMR tries to convince investors of its long-term stability.

-The bondholders' commitment to work cooperatively with shareholders "shows that APA's 13.5 percent equity claim is of critical importance in shaping what the new American Airlines will look like and who will lead it," the union said in a statement circulated to its members along with the letter.
+"This commitment by the (bondholders)... shows that APA's 13.5 percent equity claim is of critical importance in shaping what the new American Airlines will look like and who will lead it," the union said in a statement circulated to its members along with the letter.